 - i.
-It will be subject to future interpretation as to whether the provisions requiring "measures... aiming at the phase out... within 10 years" for PU and methylates/ ethylates production is a hard, binding obligation or a softer aspirational goal. - ii.
+It remains to be seen whether the provisions requiring "measures...aiming at the phase out...within 10 years" for PU and methylates/ethylates production will be viewed by Parties as a hard, binding obligation or a softer aspirational goal. - ii.
 A Party cannot allow the operation of new factories using mercury to make VCM, sodium methylate, potassium methylate, or potassium ethylate once the Convention comes into force for it, and cannot seek an extension of time from this prohibition.
 There is no similar prohibition for polyurethane manufacturing, since Annex B Part II stipulates Paragraph 6 of Article 5 does not apply to this mercury use in manufacturing processes.
 Readers may note the apparent inconsistency of aiming to phase out mercury use in polyurethane manufacturing within 10 years, while still allowing new plants using mercury to be built.

-C. Requirements common to both processes that are to be PHASED OUT and RESTRICTED a) Take measures to address emissions and releases of mercury or mercury compounds from those facilities;
+C. REQUIREMENTS COMMON TO BOTH PROCESSES THAT ARE TO BE PHASED OUT AND RESTRICTED a.
+Take measures to address emissions and releases of mercury or mercury compounds from those facilities;